-We focused on this area as a key audit because the carrying value of the financial asset is material to the financial statements and significant judgement is applied in measuring its fair value.
+We focused on this area as a key audit because revenue is material to the financial statements.

 How Our Audit Addressed the Key Audit Matter

 Our procedures included, amongst others:

 We obtained a copy of the Renewable Energy Power Purchase Agreement to ensure that the arrangement reflects a service concession arrangement.